 Government wants to eliminate duplication of services and programmes at all levels.
-The need for strategic alignment of cluster activities has also been raised at a series of governmental meetings and forums.

 The benefits of proper alignment include:

 - · less duplication of services - the effective use of scarce and limited resources and skills - joint strategic planning and a planned approach instead of simply reacting to problems.